jonathandunn/Lectures/README.md

 # Lectures

-Class material for Computational Linguistics
+Class material for Intro to Computational Linguistics

+Sample corpora are in the corpora folder.